- Oops!Something went wrong.Please try again later.

-In this article we are going to estimate the intrinsic value of Republic Services, Inc. (NYSE:RSG) by taking the expected future cash flows and discounting them to their present value.
-I will use the Discounted Cash Flow (DCF) model.
-Don't get put off by the jargon, the math behind it is actually quite straightforward.
+Today we will run through one way of estimating the intrinsic value of Republic Services, Inc. (NYSE:RSG) by taking the expected future cash flows and discounting them to their present value.
+We will take advantage of the Discounted Cash Flow (DCF) model for this purpose.
+Before you think you won't be able to understand it, just read on!
+It's actually much less complex than you'd imagine.

 10-year free cash flow (FCF) forecast